ethereum/ethereum-org-website/src/content/staking/pools/index.md

 There are a variety of options available to help you with your setup.
 Use the above indicators to help guide you through the tools below.

-<Emoji text="⚠️" mr="1rem" /> Please note the importance of choosing a services that take <a href="/client-diversity">client diversity</a> seriously, as it improves the security of the network, and limits your risk.
+<Emoji text="⚠️" mr="1rem" /> Please note the importance of choosing a service that take <a href="/client-diversity">client diversity</a> seriously, as it improves the security of the network, and limits your risk.
 Services that have evidence of limiting majority client use are marked as "diverse clients."

 <StakingProductsCardGrid category="pools" />